-• In Reception, from September children have a daily ten minute adult-led session building up to a daily twenty minute adult-led session in key groups (usually one adult to ten children).
+• In Reception, from September children have a daily ten minute adult-led session building up to a daily twenty minute whole class adult-led session (EY Practitioners support children).
 These sessions are planned using the mastering number materials and materials that are designed in conjunction with Numberblocks episodes.
 They highlight and develop the key mathematical ideas that are embedded in the programmes by following the Early Learning Goals: